Are you looking to make a difference, leave a legacy, have a voice in our region’s future?

 Membership in each council is on a voluntary basis, however, members go through a vetting process specific to each council if they desire to serve in a leadership role.

 Economic Development and Public Policy Committee

 As a suburban Chamber with a regional vision, we are committed to creating a Community Development Plan that will provide a blueprint for adaptive re-use of underutilized or outdated properties.
 This councl also monitors public policy issues that support the business community by developing an annual legislative agenda and hosting public briefings and events in support of our causes.
 We enjoy strong working relationships with elected government representatives on both sides of the aisle.

 Our Emerging Business Leaders division focuses on professionals under age 40 with an advisory board to design programming, create educational opportunity and host networking events.
 Regular networking events and larger mixers are held regularly, as well as an opportunity to attend a leadership certificate program.

 Business Resource Council

-The Business Resource Council council represents and is open to the small business community – organizations with less than 20 employees or a firm that has a division that focuses on small business.
-Over 70 percent of our membership consists of small businesses and we view them as our customers, requiring tangible return on memberships, as well as the tools to sustain and grow their firms.
+The Business Resource Council is open to the small business community – organizations with less than 20 employees or a firm that has a division that focuses on small business.
+More than 70 percent of our membership consists of small businesses, and we view them as our customers, requiring tangible return on memberships, as well as the tools to sustain and grow their firms.